 Will this affect shipping between Northern Ireland and the Republic of Ireland?

 There will not be any new checks or paperwork on shipments moving between NI and IE.

 What about shipments going from Northern Ireland and EU Countries e.g NI to France?

 Northern Ireland will be the only part of the UK without new checks or paperwork for shipments to and from the EU however this may change.
 At the moment only shipments to and from the UK Mainland and other EU nations will require formal checks.
 This will include shipping between UK Mainland and the Republic of Ireland.

 Can I send my shipments from the UK Mainland to Northern Ireland to have then shipped onwards to Ireland without checks?

 No, as shipments from the UK Mainland to Northern Ireland will require checks, this will not benefit your shipping experience.
 We recommend shipping directly from the UK Mainland to Ireland and dealing with any potential checks.

 Will I still need to pay VAT on shipments to and from the EU?

-If there is a No Deal scenario, you will likely no longer need to pay VAT for shipments similar to how VAT is not charged on current routes where customs checks are required.
+VAT will not be paid at the point of sale for your shipping costs for shipments going from GB to EU destinations and vice versa.
 However, customs charges may still be applicable and you as the sender are ultimately responsible for any customs charges.
 If you are sending to an EU country you must make your recipient aware of potential customs charges as, if they refuse to pay them, you will become liable for these charges.